 Consultants have great tools and methodologies – maturity models, evaluation frameworks, best practices, interviews, DMAIC, SIPOC, Poka-Yoke, Six Sigma, the list goes on and on.
 Use surveys to quantify customer insights.
 Frameworks help you think through problems.
 However, the crux of consulting is asking good questions: who, what, why, when, where.
 Some of the basic tenants of supply chain like LEAN apply to all industries (even beer).
 At a bare minimum, you should know accounting, finance, supply chain, and core IT concepts.
 Don’t be caught on a project without knowing depreciation, ROE, Lean, or AR.

 Consultants are in the influence business.
 We borrow authority from our clients, to help them make change happen.
 We make presentations, but don’t have the power; clients do.
+We do bring structured thinking, expertise, and enthusiasm.
+We geek out on problems.
 The projects can be short, and yet, we need build rapport quickly. . .with IT for the data, with executive assistants to schedule meetings, and with stakeholders.
 The case interview is a simple example and test for those skills.
 Only by investing in people, do we build relationships.
 Most of the corporate training our clients do rarely makes an impact.
 When we are in front of groups, we are effective presenters.
 We think, write, communicate, then repeat the process.
 We never eat alone, we invest in people.

 We help CEOs and the Csuite.
 A lot of times, our job is to nudge people to make decisions they know are right; it’s almost a form of corporate marriage counseling.
 Even companies get distracted with FOMO.
 Takes deliberate practice.
 We help companies and governments at every stage of their lifecycle; we help them keep their founder’s mentality.
 Even the CIA or the NY jail system needs help from consultants.